qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 Static linking combines all executable code from libraries into an executable.

-However, this makes the executable very big.
+However, this makes the executable very big, and difficult to differentiate which codes belongs to the executable, or to the statistically linked codes from the libraries.

 #### Dynamic linking

 Dynamic linking combines only the references to the libraries into the executable.
 The executable will then **search and load** the libraries during runtime.

+The address of the library function to connect to is resolved at runtime too.

 ### Sections